 Cairngorms National Park

-The closest shore to the city centre can be found just a 23-minute walk or bus ride from Jurys Inn.
-The promenade offers a range of restaurants and activities to get stuck in with, including Codona’s amusement park (see above).
+The closest shore to the city centre is just a 23-minute walk from Aberdeen’s Jurys Inn, with the promenade offering a range of restaurants and activities to enjoy.

 Aberdeen Heritage Trails

 There are a number of walking trails across Aberdeen to explore the rich history and heritage of the district, as well as its breath-taking landscapes and coastlines.
 We recommend going on The Castle Trail, The Coastal Trail, or The Victorian Heritage Trail, however there are many more routes to discover.

 From shipbuilding and fast sailing ships, to fishing and port history, this coastal city is rich maritime heritage.
 The Aberdeen Maritime Museum offers an interesting and engaging day out for all, and it’s the only place in the UK where you can learn about the North Sea oil and gas industry.

 Integrated into Provost Ross’ house, which was built in 1593, the museum contrasts old and new architecture while overlooking the busy harbour.
 Admission to the Aberdeen Maritime Museum is free for all, and it’s open from Monday to Saturday 10am-5pm and from 12pm-3pm on Sundays.
 You can find the museum just a short 6-minute walk from Jurys Inn Aberdeen.